systemd/mkosi/mkosi.md

   image root, so any `CopyFiles=` source paths in partition definition files will be relative to the image root directory.

+  It is recommended to have the `SplitName` parameter either end with `%t` or `.raw` if the `SplitArtifacts=yes` option is set.
+This will make sure that split artifacts are compressed and the compressed file name is included in the checksum output if `Checksum=yes` is also set.

 `Overlay=`, `--overlay`

 : When used together with `BaseTrees=`, the output will consist only out of